 Trip Price: $1799 per person (includes the $300 cost to visit Machu Picchu!).
 Pro trip add $200.
 Multiple person discounts available

-Fixed Date: The 2018 dates for the Inca Avalanche Trailfest is April 23rd to April 29th, 2018.
-There are two options, the Standard Inca Avalanche, or the Inca Avalanche Pro, also April 23rd to 29th (with MTB legendary pro rider Aaron Chase).
+Fixed Date: The 2019 dates for the Inca Avalanche Tour are April 22nd to April 28th, 2019.
+There are two options, the Standard Inca Avalanche, or the Inca Avalanche Pro, also April 22nd to April 28th (with MTB legendary pro rider Aaron Chase).

 Day 1 – Arrive to Cusco airport, where our private vehicle, driver, and English speaking guide will all be waiting for you!
 Beautiful, two hour drive transfer to your hotel in Ollantaytambo with a few photo stops along the scenic drive.
 Check into your hotel, relax, and get your bike set up.
 We’ll go for a sweet ride in the afternoon, right from our hotel up into the surrounding hills and then blast back down into town

 Day 2 – After breakfast of local fresh fruit, coffee, breads and eggs, let the riding begin!
 We’ll begin this morning continuing our progression by riding the trails in the Urubamba and Salt Mines of Maras region.
 We will have time for 3 different full shuttled rides today, and one of them has some pedaling involved so you won’t feel too guilty.
 We’ll ride some trails exclusive to the KB Tambo team, and overall this zone is dry and fast and makes for a really great day of riding.